KhyeLerk/testAdes1/README.md

 1. What did the team do this week
 - Completed temporary full application features hosting on Heroku (backend hosting)
 - Completed fixed on advance algorithm API
-- Completed documentation of all APIs
+- Completed documentation of all APIs (not included new additional feats API)
+- Added additional feat.
+Stored proc
+- Added additional feat. express-cluster
+- Added additional feat.
+Back-End caching

 2. What did the team plan to do the next week
 - Testing of API performances on front end and mobile
+- Complete put and delete documentation of API.md
+- Complete all additional features

 ## Setup